Skip links

 Singing for Memory

 It is with regret that Singing for Memory has now finished.
 The combination of restrictions on singing in groups, our vulnerable clients and dwindling of group numbers has made it impossible to continue.
-Grange Soroptimists would like to thank all those in the Community who helped make this such a success over the last 6 years.
+Grange Soroptimists would like to thank all those in the Community who helped make it such a success over the 6 years it was running.

 Janice Welcoming everyone